Now we’ve entered this blessed month, let’s grab this opportunity with both hands.

 Instead, we’re talking about engaging with the Quran more and developing our relationship with this secret Book.

-So I want to share with you 4 pieces of advice about how to engage with the Quran during this month:
+I want to share with you 4 pieces of advice about how to engage with the Quran during this month:

-- To Recite.
 To recite as much as you are able; every letter you recite is ten rewards and that’s in normal time, imagine how the rewards will be multiplied during the month of Ramadan.

 Your recitation is your worship with your voice and that’s very important whether you are professional and skilled in recitation or whether you find it difficult.
 Because the hadith tells us that someone who is professional and skilled will have the great reward written with the angels but someone who stutters and stammers and finds it hard, will have two rewards: one for reciting and the other one for being persevering and patient.

-- Listen to the Quran.
 There are several ways to listen to the Quran but of course, we have every night the Taraweeh prayers which are going on the mosques where people are gathering and listen to the Quran being recited as they pray behind the imam.

 It is a good idea to be prepared for Taraweeh.
 One thing you can do is to listen to the series which I’ve presented which is called “Ten Minute Taraweeh” it gives introduction to each section of the Quran.

-- Memorize some of the chapters that you didn’t know before.
 You will find that your mind is fresher and may be able to absorb the chapters and also, you’ll develop a special relationship with the chapters that are related to the memories and the experiences that you went through during the special month.

-- Reflect on the Quran and to apply it.
 Reflection doesn’t mean just saying “Wow” at the beauty and the power of the verses but about finding our way to make it relevant and applied in our lives.

 So here is the question that comes up.
 While reciting the Quran, is the focus to be on quality or on quantity?
 Is it about reading with reflection and study the commentaries or is it about reciting as much as we can to complete the Quran at least once in this month from cover to cover?